mrcepid-rap/mrcepid-makebgen/Readme.md

    will be named using a similar convention.

 3. I have set a sensible (and tested) default for compute resources on DNANexus that is baked into the json used for building the app (at `dxapp.json`) so setting an instance type is unnecessary.
-This current default is for a mem3_ssd1_v2_x16 instance (16 CPUs, 128 Gb RAM, 600Gb storage).
-This instance prioritises more RAM over other types of instances. **Please note** that this applet is set up for the parallelisation of many files.
-To run one file, one needs much less memory.
-If necessary to adjust compute resources, one can provide a flag like `--instance-type mem3_ssd1_v2_x8` to `dx run`.
+This current default is for a mem1_ssd1_v2_x2 instance (2 CPUs, 4 Gb RAM, 50Gb storage).
+   **Note**: This is a very small instance.
+This is by design as this applet uses subjob scheduling to run multiple jobs in parallel, and therefore the head node requires very little resource.
+It is currently not possible to change the instance types for subjobs on the command-line.